GeodesicPSIM: Predicting the Quality of Static Mesh with Texture Map via Geodesic Patch Similarity: TSMD-A challenging static mesh quality assessment database

 \subsection{Summary}

 TSMD provides diverse content and reliable MOS.
-However, the best metrics are shown to only achieve a correlation of around 0.75 because of the heterogeneous nature of TSMD.
+However, the best metrics are shown to only achieve a correlation of around 0.75 because of the diverse content of TSMD.
 Previous research often reports high PLCC and SRCC correlations (around 0.9) for the top-performing metrics, indicating that TSMD is a challenging database and motivating the design of new metrics.